Find out what data doesn't convert when you migrate from QuickBooks Desktop to QuickBooks Online.

 See the condensed version of the list that is not supported for more information.

-- Open your browser's Find function using Ctrl+F (Windows) or Cmd+F (Mac), or from your browser's menu.
+- Open your browser's Find function using Ctrl+F or from your browser's menu.

-- Enter keywords related to your missing data type to see if they're included in our list of import limitations (Examples of keywords include: reconcile, online bill payment, and estimate).
+- Enter keywords related to your missing data type to see if they're included in our list of import limitations (examples: reconcile, online bill payment, and estimate).

 - If they are included, read the explanation to see if it answers your question.

-- If they aren't included, please use the in-product feedback to let us know.
+- If they aren't included, use the in-product feedback to let us know.